Kinyugo/consistency_models/README.md

 For improved consistency training three things are required:

-- A model ($F_{\theta}$).
+- A student model ($F_{\theta}$).
 The network should take the noisy sample as the first argument and the timestep as the second argument other arguments can be passed and keyword arguments.
 Note that the skip connection will be applied automatically.
 In this case no exponential moving average of the model is required.
 - A loss function.
 For image tasks the authors propose pseudo-huber loss.

 ```python